Ray structures on Teichm\"uller Space

+\begin{remark} Here the map $\iota$ is not defined on the Gromov boundary of $\widetilde{Y}$.
+For instance, it is not defined at any boundary cusp of $\widetilde{Y}$.
+In fact, for any sequence of points ${p_i}\in \widetilde{Y}$ converging to a boundary cusp bounded by two ideal geodesic boundary arcs $\gamma^\pm$, the accumulation set of the image sequence $\iota(p_i)$ could be the bi-infinite geodesic on $T$ containing the two half-infinite edges corresponding to the two ideal geodesic boundary arcs $\gamma^\pm$.
+What we actually need (and describe) is the behavior of $\iota$ as one approaches an ideal geodesic boundary arc of $\widetilde{Y}$. \end{remark}

-Our main result in this section is the following uniqueness result, which we will rely on in places in order to show the uniqueness of some limits of sequences.
+Our main result in this section is the following uniqueness result, which we will rely on in places in order to show the well-definedness of some limits of sequences.

 \begin{theorem} Let $Y$ be a crowned hyperbolic surface.
 Let $T$ be an admissible dual tree.
-Then there exists at most one $\pi_1(Y)$-equivariant minimal graph in $\widetilde{Y}\times T$ with a prescribed admissible boundary correspondence. \end{theorem}
+Then there exists at most one $\pi_1(Y)$-equivariant minimal graph in $\widetilde{Y}\times T$ over $\widetilde{Y}$ with a prescribed admissible partial boundary map. \end{theorem}